 Binge Culture is a contemporary performance company based in Wellington Te Whanganui-a-Tara, Aotearoa, established in 2008.
 Binge Culture experiments with performance and ways to embrace the audience; how to invite them into the present space and unedited moment and make them agents within the experience.
 We do this so people feel empowered to lead more critically engaged lives and have more agency in facing the complexity and absurdity of the world we live in.

-Binge Culture has a core company of six members plus associate artists.
+Binge Culture has a core company of five members plus associate artists.

 Freya Daly Sadgrove